Register Login

 Rainwater Harvesting: Some developments include systems that collect rainwater from roofs to be used for garden irrigation or even flushing toilets.
 Further reducing the demand on treated mains water.

-6. The Smart Home Revolution
+6. What is the Smart Home Revolution?

 Technology is a powerful ally in the quest for sustainability.
 Smart home features allow residents to monitor and control their environment with precision.